UK government accused of 'blackmail' to keep scandal-plagued Johnson in power | Politics

 "I was threatened that I would not get the school for Radcliffe if I didn't vote in one particular way," Wakeford told the BBC.
 This had made him question whether he was in the right party, he said.

 "This is a town that has not had a high school for the best part of 10 years and how do you feel when holding back the regeneration of a town for a vote, it didn't sit comfortably."
-Another lawmaker criticised the way some colleagues had been treated after the failed rebellion, saying on condition of anonymity some of the briefing had crossed a line.
+Opposition lawmakers said it was further evidence that Johnson should quit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)